Suicidal ideation: Prevention

-A study conducted by researchers in Australia set out to determine a course of early detection for suicidal ideation in teens stating that "risks associated with suicidality require an immediate focus on diminishing self-harming cognitions so as to ensure safety before attending to the underlying etiology of the behavior".
+A study conducted by researchers in Australia set out to determine a course of early detection for suicidal ideation in teens stating that "risks associated with suicidality require an immediate focus on diminishing self-harming cognitions so as to ensure safety before attending to the underlying aetiology of the behavior".
 A Psychological Distress scale known as the K10 was administered monthly to a random sample of individuals.
 According to the results among the 9.9% of individuals who reported "psychological distress (all categories)" 5.1% of the same participants reported suicidal ideation.
 Participants who scored "very high" on the Psychological Distress scale "were 77 times more likely to report suicidal ideation than those in the low category".

 In a one-year study conducted in Finland, 41% of the patients who later died by suicide saw a healthcare professional, most seeing a psychiatrist.
 Of those, only 22% discussed suicidal intent on their last office visit.
 In most of the cases, the office visit took place within a week of the suicide, and most of the victims had a diagnosed depressive disorder.
+However, in Chinese and American samples of those who died by suicide, 37% and over 50%, respectively, were not diagnosed with a psychiatric disorder prior to their deaths.
+Therefore, some have advocated for a suicide-specific diagnosis.
+Proposed for inclusion in the Diagnostic and Statistical Manual of Mental Disorders, the Suicide Crisis Syndrome (SCS) was developed by Igor Galynker in 2017 to detect an acute pre-suicidal state that does not include or rely on self-disclosure of suicidal ideation.

 There are many centers where one can receive aid in the fight against suicidal ideation and suicide.
 Hemelrijk et al. (2012) found evidence that assisting people with suicidal ideation via the internet versus more direct forms such as phone conversations has a greater effect.
 In a 2021 research study, Nguyen et al. (2021) propose that maybe the premise that suicidal ideation is a kind of illness has been an obstacle to dealing with suicidal ideation.
 They use a Bayesian statistical investigation, in conjunction with the mindsponge theory, to explore the processes where mental disorders have played a very minor role and conclude that there are many cases where the suicidal ideation represents a type of cost-benefit analysis for a life/death consideration, and these people may not be called "patients".